BarakKatzir/types-scipy-sparse/README.md

 ### Development environment setup

 The current development environment uses the experimental `uv` package.
-The version is `uv` is fixed separately in different places as the `uv` package is run separately in different environments (the dev venv, tox venv, build isolated venv, github workflows runner).

-Here are a few steps for anyone to get started with the package:
+Here are a few steps for anyone to set up the development environment quickly:

 1) clone that package

-2) [install uv](https://docs.astral.sh/uv/installation/) (and consider fix the version to that of this repo)
+2) [install uv](https://docs.astral.sh/uv/installation/) (consider fixing the version of `uv` to that of this repo)

 In workspace root, create virtual environment